 I’m now cycling in the United States.
 I didn’t come here to be amongst indigenous people, to experience colorful cultures or to maintain my Indian budget.
 I didn’t come here because I had thrown an arrow at the map of the world.
-The reason I decided not to continue on from India over-land to Australia is another cyclist with whom I want to spend a lot of time.
+The reason I decided not to continue on from India over-land to Australia are circumstances.

-He and I start cycling in San Diego where he awaited me at the airport with a ‘small’ paper cup of chai.
-Out of the airport we cycle through the cracked streets of San Diego where a warm breeze welcomes me.
+I start cycling in San Diego.
+Out of the airport I cycle through the cracked streets of San Diego where a warm breeze welcomes me.
 I am brought to a quiet and tropical neighborhood in the heart of Little Italy.
 The streets are lined with wooden electricity poles where laundromats spread the smell of fresh washed linen throughout.
 An electric ‘ding dong’ sound moves through the street at each hour as if it were an old fashioned Campanile clock.
 Going to the innovative supermarket of ‘Whole Foods’ I see slim pastel-colored single speed bicycles and laid-back mothers negotiating in the supermarché with their confident offspring.
 Although USA is not so different culturally from Europe, it feels a whole lot different when you didn’t come here gradually, that is, overland by bicycle.

 A few surprises come my way

-Ton and I love eating and cooking.
-Our breakfasts last till 10 o’clock and we drink liters of chai, twice daily.
-While pedaling we often stop to admire the nature we are in, to watch mule deer, to laugh at road runners sprinting away from us, or to interact with a ruby-crowned kinglet, a bird that flashes a bright red crest to us from up close.
+My breakfasts last till 10 o’clock and I drink liters of chai, twice daily.
+While pedaling I often stop to admire the nature I am in, to watch mule deer, to laugh at road runners sprinting away, or to interact with a ruby-crowned kinglet, a bird that flashes a bright red crest from up close.

-We camp every night.
+I camp every night.
 It’s no trouble at all to find a beautiful spot in the desert of California and Arizona.
-We just pick one of the thousands of bushes to hide behind, or we sleep in natural hewed out washes or at the base of a giant cactus.
-We sleep under the stars, the Milky Way blinking at us.
-We sleep alongside the Colorado river and we wash ourselves in it.
-We fall sleep with the howling of nearby coyotes, and we wake when the day at this side of the world comes to life again.
-In short, we celebrate our 10 years of touring by bicycle: 7 for Ton and 3 for me.
+Just pick one of the thousands of bushes to hide behind, or sleep in natural hewed out washes or at the base of a giant cactus.
+I sleep under the stars, the Milky Way blinking at me.
+I sleep alongside the Colorado river and I wash in it.
+I fall sleep with the howling of nearby coyotes, and I wake when the day at this side of the world comes to life again.

 America en route

 Pit-bulls and their not less impressive counterparts, the Chihuahua, are quite an annoyance.
-Our route often goes through Latino neighborhoods and Native American lands, sandy streets where each house is outfitted with a watchdog eager to bite our calves.
+The route often goes through Latino neighborhoods and Native American lands, sandy streets where each house is outfitted with a watchdog eager to bite calves.

 These ‘houses’ are often trailers, boxes perched on flat wheels sunk in the desert sand.
 Many of those trailers have a large ‘yard’ filled with trash, with a fence protecting them against their neighbor’s dog, I suppose.
 Hardly ever do I get to see a human being in such desolated, sad trailer ghettos.
 Dogs only.
 Pit-bulls and Chihuahuas.